 While the funding provided by AfGJ has been important to Antifa, Lee Stranahan, writing in Breitbart.com, observes that the angry passions of Antifa activists generally require no extrinsic motivation from outside funding sources: “While it’s been proven that funders like Soros and the Democratic Party have paid protest organizers and some protesters, groups like the violent Black Bloc typically aren’t motivated by money, but instead come to protests because of their anti-American ideology, base criminal desires and thrill seeking.”

-Over the course of several months in 2017, conservative political commentator/comedian Steven Crowder and his cohort “Not Gay Jared” infiltrated an Antifa group and shot a large amount of video while undercover, resulting in a goldmine of damning evidence that Antifa is an unwavering supporter of violence.
+Over the course of several months in 2017, conservative political commentator/comedian Steven Crowder’s cohort, “Not Gay Jared,” infiltrated an Antifa group and shot a large amount of video while undercover, resulting in a goldmine of damning evidence showing that Antifa is an unwavering supporter of violence.

 Jared dressed the part of a leftist and managed to talk his way into the group.
 He was then given an encryption app on his burner phone which allowed members of the group to communicate undetected.
-One day in September, he met up with other Antifa activists at Utah State University just prior to a scheduled speech there by conservative Ben Shapiro.
-The Antifa members handed Jared a knife and discussed which firearms other members would be bringing, including “AKs” and a sawed-off shotgun.
+One day in September, Jared met up with Antifa activists at Utah State University just prior to a scheduled speech there by conservative Ben Shapiro.
+The Antifa members handed Jared a knife and discussed which firearms other members would be bringing to the Shapiro event, including “AKs” and a sawed-off shotgun.

-Local police in Utah were in on Crowder’s infiltration of Antifa, and Jared immediately turned over the footage he had captured as evidence.
+Local police in Utah were in on Crowder’s infiltration of Antifa, and Jared happily gave them all the footage that he captured as evidence.
 Crowder then tried to hand over his undercover exposé to members of the local and national media, including ABC News’s Nightline, and they all turned down his offer.
 “We were delivering a story to local and national news on a silver platter, which included infiltration, violence, and exposing the roots of a national domestic terrorist organization and no one even wanted to give it a glimpse?”
 Crowder said incredulously.
 “Why did it take a late night podcast host and his producer do this kind of journalism?”

 To view Crowder’s undercover video, click here.